pelithne/k8s/workshop.md

 ### Cleaning up

-The easiset way to clean up your environment, and avoid unnecessary cost, is to remove the entire *Resource Group*.
+The easiest way to clean up your environment, and avoid unnecessary cost, is to remove the entire *Resource Group*.

 To do this, go back to Azure Cloud Shell.